DestinationsEurope

 The truth is that you can simply go with the English greetings without a problem, as most people (probably all) will understand that anyway.

 But if you have somebody special in Sweden, like an amazing Swedish woman or a charming Swedish man, it will be appreciated if you try and learn their language.
-Even if you don’t get the pronunciation right (it WILL always sound a bit strange to a native), you trying will give you extra points for sure.
+Even if you don’t get the pronunciation right (it WILL always sound a bit strange to a native), trying will give you extra points for sure.

 Show More